ACB-Bible/Bible-Code/Readme.md

 ##### VSCode Folder
 This folder contains the documentation of how to setup the VSCode environment for editing the "American Computerized Bible," "BibleDB," and the "New Christian Bible" projects.

+1. VS-Profile.code-profile - A VSCode profile that can be imported into VSCode.
+This profile contains the settings and extensions that I find most helpful.
+1. [VSCode Setup](/VSCode/VSCodeSetup.md) - Directions to setup liveserver, Nodejs. and the debugger environment in VSCode.

 * ***Certificates Folder:***

-    1. [CreateSSL.md](/VSCode/Certificates/CreateSSL.md) - An example of how to create an SSL certificate with the Windows Terminal.
+    1. [Create an SSL](/VSCode/Certificates/CreateSSL.md) - An example of how to use the Windows Terminal to create an SSL certificate for the localhost server.
-    2. localhost.pfx - An SSL certificate generated by the terminal.
+    2. localhost.pfx - An SSL certificate generated by the Windows Terminal.

-* [VSCodeSetup.md](/VSCode/VSCodeSetup.md) - A file with the directions to setup liveserver, Nodejs. and the debugger environment in VSCode.

 ---

 <br>

-<H5 align="center">End Table of Contents</H5>
-<h5 align="center">Good Luck With Your Efforts!</h3>
+<h6 align="center" title="God's Word Is Not For Sale">Bible Code Project - Copyright © Free - Inspired by God!</h3>
+<h6 align="center">Good luck with your efforts!</h6>